buildingamind/NewbornEmbodiedTuringTest/README.md

    ```bash
    python
    ```
+   From here, everything will be done in Python.
+Either open the interpreter in interactive mode by running `python` or write the code into a python file, which can be run with `python <FILE>.py`

    Now that python is open, import the NETT framework components - `Brain`, `Body`, and `Environment`, alongside the main `NETT` class.
    ```python